 Are you able to easily adapt and find a team of diverse employees that are adaptable?
 Are you a high-risk taker?
 Are you yourself innovative and flexible?
 Can you work within a less structured environment?
 To foster creativity, you must show your employees that you have a high level of trust in them – are you comfortable if they mess up?
 Do you need stability?
 Can you herd cats?

-The last type of culture is the compete culture.
+The last type of culture is a competitive culture.
 This system has an external focus like the creative culture but there is a need for systems to fit the innovations.
-There is a pulse on the market with a constant need and desire to do things better, cheaper and faster.
-This is a hard driving, goal orientated winning system.
+There is a pulse on the market with a constant need and desire to do things better, cheaper, and faster.
+This is a hard-driving, goal-orientated winning system.
 They form strategic alliances and partnerships to get better market share and penetration.
-While not being averse to risk, this system is not as innovative, warm or friendly.
+While not being averse to risk, this system is not as innovative, warm, or friendly.
 Their goal is to produce the best financial results.

-Do you have a dominate personality that can get their point across clearly and concisely in a meeting?
+Do you have a dominant personality that can get your point across clearly and concisely in a meeting?
 Do you constantly think about how you can do things better?
 Are your feelings easily hurt?
-Can you work in a demanding, goal orientated environment?
+Can you work in a demanding, goal-orientated environment?
 Are you comfortable with some risk – or are you comfortable going “all in”?